Leadership Positions

 Make calls to each Board member to ensure timely delivery of strategic initiative action plans, and importance of delivering results to advance ADSA.

-Begin working with Vice President on committee appointments and representatives to other organizations, offering to provide support in identifying candidates from the President’s Division.
+Begin working with President Elect on committee appointments and representatives to other organizations, offering to provide support in identifying candidates from the President’s Division.

 Approve Board minutes from October Board call and work with Executive Director to develop agenda for November Board call.